Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

 \subsubsection{Copying}

+On the layer $\alph{copy}$, the cellular automaton copies periodically the words produced by the Turing machine in view to make samplings of the limit measures, we just put $\alph{copy} = \B\cup\{\#\}$.

-At time $T_{n+1}\ (n\geq 0)$, $w_n$ has been output on the output layer.
-If the segment is not merging with its right segment, the Turing machine triggers the copying process by copying the first letter of $w_n$ from the output layer to the copy layer.
+At time $T_n\ (n\geq 0)$, $w_n$ has been output on the main layer, followed by a symbol $\#$.
+If the segment is not in the process of merging, repeated copies of $w_n$ have to be written over the main layer.
+The Turing machine triggers the copying process by copying the rightmost letter of $w_n$ from the main layer to the copy layer.

-\begin{description} \item[First phase] Inside the time counter, the word on the copy layer progresses at speed -2, and a letter at each step is copied from the output layer to the tail of the word; \item[Second phase] When the head is out of the time counter, the word keeps progressing at speed -2 but the head loses one letter at each step and copies it on the output layer.
-The tail keeps copying letters from the output layer. \end{description}
+\begin{description} \itemsep0em \item[First phase] As long as it has not met a symbol $\#$, the word on the copy layer progresses at speed -2 (that is to say if it is in the position $[i,j]$ it moves to the position $[i-2,j-2]$) and at each step a letter is copied from the main layer to the tail of the word; \item[Second phase] The word keeps progressing at speed -2 but the head loses one letter at each step and copies it on the main layer.
+The tail keeps copying letters from the main layer. \end{description}

-Intuitively, the cellular automaton performs a catterpillar-like movement between the copy and output layers (see Figure~\ref{figure:copy} for an example).
-The process ends when it meets a wall or a sweeping counter to its left.
-Thus, $\alph{copy} = \B\cup\{\#\}$.
+Intuitively, the cellular automaton performs a caterpillar-like movement between the copy and main layers (see Figure~\ref{figure:copy} for an example).
+The process ends when it meets a wall.

+Uninitialised copying processes may write arbitrary words on the main layer, but they progress to the left at speed one and are destroyed by the nearest wall in this direction.